ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise4.md

 ## Overview of Exercise 4

 Data that is not encrypted is referrd to as plaintext.
-Data that is encrypted is referred to s ciphertext.
+Data that is encrypted is referred to as ciphertext.

 Whether this data is human readable text, like this sentence, or binary data (like a lot of the output in our exercises!), or whatever, is usually of little concern to encryption and decryption algorithms.
 The input is just a bunch of bits- either *1* or *0*.